 Individualized & Relationship-Based: We meet children where they are developmentally and work alongside them and their family to build on individual and family strengths.
 Research shows that when a child is calm, happy and engaged – they learn best.
 We work to create this warm, nurturing environment in therapy.
 Our model is not one-size-fits-all and is individualized for each child and family.

 CDI is a family, it’s a community.
 All the therapists support each other and work together.
 Our family engages with multiple therapists and it really is amazing!

 In order to strengthen families, CDI offers a range of early intervention therapeutic services that include:

 - Child & Family Counseling

 - Occupational Therapy and Sensory Integration

 CDI’s professional therapists work with children to reach their developmental potential and to help prepare them for success in school by supporting social-emotional, language, cognitive and motor development.
 CDI therapists use evidenced based practices, such as DIR/Floortime and Strengthening Families.

-CDI’s Vulnerable Infant Parent Program (VIP) provides early intervention services for babies from birth to age three who are at risk for developmental delays due to medical conditions or complications during the pregnancy or birth.
+CDI’s Hospital to Home Bridge Program provides early intervention services for babies from birth to age three who are at risk for developmental delays due to medical conditions or complications during pregnancy or birth.